aaronsaderholm/blender_mwm_importer/README.md

 On a Mac you can install the plugins by moving `io_scene_mwm` to `/Applications/Blender/blender.app/Contents/Resources/2.79/scripts/addons`

-Other platforms you probably put it somewhere else.
+Other platforms you put it somewhere else.
 Go google it or something.

 Once you put there:
 * Run Blender